-Conditions in the Atlantic are favorable for an active season.
-SSTs across the tropical Atlantic remain at above-average levels (Figure 12).
-However, these anomalies have cooled somewhat over the past several months, likely due to a mid-winter switch from a negative phase of the North Atlantic Oscillation (NAO) to a positive phase of the NAO (Figure 13).
+Significant anomalous cooling has occurred across the tropical Atlantic during the past few months.
+SSTs in the western tropical Atlantic are at near-average values, while the eastern tropical Atlantic is now significantly below average (Figure 12).
+Much of this anomalous cooling is likely due to a strong positive phase of the NAO that has persisted throughout the winter (Figure 13).
 A positive phase of the NAO is associated with anomalously strong trades across the tropical Atlantic, which promotes enhanced mixing and upwelling resulting in anomalous cooling.
-Figure 14 displays the cooling in SSTs observed in the tropical Atlantic from the latter part of March minus the latter part of January.
-The anomalous cooling has been on the wane over the past couple of weeks as the NAO has migrated back towards a neutral state.
-The atmospheric state across the tropical Atlantic looks quite favorable for an active season, as wind shear anomalies across the basin have been well below average over the past two months (Figure 15).
+Anomalously strong westerly winds in the mid-latitudes also drive anomalous ocean currents out of the north, which also contributes to cooling SSTs.
+Figure 14 displays the cooling in SSTs observed in the tropical Atlantic from the latter part of March minus the latter part of December.
+The atmospheric state across the tropical Atlantic does not look favorable for an active season either, as wind shear anomalies across the basin have generally been above average over the past two months (Figure 15).

-Figure 12: March 2011 SST anomaly pattern across the Atlantic Ocean.
+Figure 12: March 2012 SST anomaly pattern across the Atlantic Ocean.